rwcuminale/English-3/01-CourseLogistics/E3-CourseGoals.md

 * Understand the importance and relevance of literary voices, even if they're different from your own
 * Develop the habit of reading and listening critically so you are not easily fooled

+A more detailed list of academic goals for English 3 follows.

+---
 ### Literature
 * Read a literary text (poem, narrative, or drama) closely and be able to write thoughtfully about its meaning and technique
 * Understand what a poem is and what they aim to do